frescobaldi/frescobaldi/frescobaldi_app/userguide/prefs_fontscolors.md

 Here you can set the editor font (a monospace font is recommended) and all colors.

-The first item lets you set the colors for the text editor backgroud, foreground, selection background, the current line, line markings, the paper color in the Music View, etcetera.
+The first item lets you set the colors for the text editor background, foreground, selection background, the current line, line markings, the paper color in the Music View, etcetera.